Six operations for D-cap-modules on rigid analytic spaces: Complete bornological modules over Fr echet--Stein algebras

 By \cite[p.
 192, Proposition 9]{Houzel} and once more Corollary \ref{pncompl}, we now have

 as required. \end{proof}

 \begin{cor} Let $V_i$ be an inverse system (indexed by $\mathbb{N}$) of pseudo-nuclear Fr\'echet spaces such that each transition map has dense image.
 Assume that the Fr\'echet space $\varprojlim V_i$ is also pseudo-nuclear, and let $W$ be another pseudo-nuclear space.
-Then
+Suppose that at least one of the following is satisfied: \begin{enumerate}[(i)] \item $K$ is spherically complete. \item $W$ is of countable type. \item $V_i$ is of countable type for all $i$. \end{enumerate} Then

 via the natural morphisms. \end{cor} \begin{proof} By \cite[p.
 45, Lemme 1]{AST16}, we have a strictly exact sequence

 in $LCVS_K$.
 As $-\h{\otimes}_K W$ is left exact in $LCVS_K$ (see e.g \cite[Fact 2.0.4.(3)]{CDNStein}) and $(-)^b$ preserves kernels by adjunction, the result follows from Corollary \ref{commutewprod} and Corollary \ref{pncompl}. \end{proof}